datafusion-contrib/ray-sql/README.md

 ## Status

-- Seems to be working, but only tested with a few queries so far!
+- Partially working.
+Can run a few TPC-H queries.

 ## Features